 The multi-component sculptures in the installation establish collaborative relationships between solid and flexible material, permeable and impermeable, light and heavy, East and West, remembering and forgetting, handcrafted and industrial.
 The bag contains the clay, giving it further visibility and function, and the styrofoam buoys serve as pedestals.
 The bag's mesh structure imprints itself as a pattern on the surface of the clay, and fishing lines leave their mark on the styrofoam, shared qualities that lend a sort of visual uniformity to the presentation.
 Clear distinctions as to who is holding whom, or who is carrying whom and who is carrying, are fading away.

-I PACKED MY BAG deals with the inscription of private and public memories in everyday objects and is an experiment in how these can serve both as a document and as a material to create new forms and narratives.
-The title refers to the eponymous memory game in which players enumerate the list of items collected in an imaginary bag in the correct order and take turns adding something new to the list until someone forgets a part or names a wrong order.
+The title refers to the memory game of the same name, in which players open the list of items collected in an imaginary bag in the correct order and take turns adding something new to the list until someone forgets a part or names an incorrect order

 A quote by Ursula K. Le Guin's